 3. Muck Rack

 Its media lists are kept up-to-date, so you don’t have to waste time maintaining old media contact lists.
-What’s more impressive is that it notifies when reporters you have added to your lists have new beats or jobs.
+What’s more impressive is that Muck Rack notifies you when reporters you have added to your media lists have new beats or jobs.

-You will be notified whenever journalists write or tweet about your industry, niche, and beat.
-You can also monitor new stories related to your field by creating alerts for your keywords.
+When you use Muck Rack, you will be notified whenever key contacts write or tweet about your industry, niche, and beat.
+Its media monitoring feature allows you to monitor new stories related to your field by creating alerts for your keywords on Muck Rack.

 One of its key features is to measure your work’s impact or influencer campaign.
-Whenever it’s necessary, you can create a report on your campaign by turning your data into professional reports.
-You can add graphics, and article snippets to show off your work’s impact.
+Whenever it’s necessary, you can create a report on your campaign by turning your data into professional coverage reports.
+Compared to other Muck Rack alternatives, it allows you to add graphics and article snippets to show off your work’s impact.

-You can search through its database of journalists and influencers’ profiles.
-Likewise, you can use keywords related to your industry if you want to search for publications and journalists.
+You can search through its database of journalists’ and influencers’ profiles.
+Likewise, you can use keywords related to your industry if you want to search for publications and reporters.

-Most of its features are ideal for larger companies that have extensive press coverage.
+Most of its features are ideal for larger companies that have extensive press coverage and PR teams.
 Meltwater allows you to create dashboards to monitor your digital marketing performance.

 Not only that, you can make use of its intelligence tool to track your competitors’ media coverage.